semelyanov86/easywords/README.md

   composer install --no-dev
 ```

 Fill out your database with seeders.
-Notice: seed is important, because it will create the first admin user for you.
+Notice: seed is important, because it will create the first admin user for you and also will fill sample database for english and german words.

 ```bash
   php artisan migrate --seed